x

 Washing

-Although Huntington's disease can affect movements, cognitive function and cause behavioural symptoms, each person is impacted individually and it is impossible to predict how each person will be affected.
-For example, one person with Huntington's disease may have severe involuntary movements (chorea), but very few behavioural symptoms.
-Another person with the condition may have a lot of behavioural symptoms but only slight movements.
-Even two people from the same family, who are both affected by Huntington's disease, may have completely different symptoms of the same disease.
+Although HD can affect movements, cognitive function and behavior, each person is impacted differently and it is impossible to predict how each person will be affected.
+In fact, two affected people from the same family may have completely different symptoms of the disease.

-Remember, too, that some symptoms may go away on their own, while others can be treated effectively using medicines or other therapies.
+Remember, some symptoms may go away on their own or be well-managed with medications.
+Others may become more severe as the disease progresses.
 The key is to seek help from a professional if a symptom is causing problems.

 Progression and stages

-Although symptoms of Huntington's disease vary from person to person, even within the same family, the progression of the disease can be roughly divided into three stages: Early stage, middle stage and late stage.
-In early stage disease, a person has difficulties but can usually still look after themselves and walk, and may be able to work and drive.
+Although symptoms of HD vary from person to person, even within the same family, the progression of the disease can be roughly divided into three stages: Early stage, middle stage and late stage.
+In early stage disease, a person has difficulties but can usually still look after themselves and walk.
+They may also be able to work and drive.
 In the middle stage, people usually need to use a frame or wheelchair to get around, and may need help at home.
-In the advanced stage, there are serious problems with getting around and people need a lot of help, often needing to be looked after most or all of the day.
+In the advanced stage, there are serious problems with getting around and people need a lot of help, often needing to be looked after in most or all of their day-to-day activities.
 As the disease progresses through these stages, the disease generally becomes more severe, and presents new challenges.
-Professionals with experience of Huntington's disease can usually come up with useful suggestions and help at all stages of the disease.
+Professionals with experience in managing HD can usually come up with useful suggestions and help at all stages of the disease.

 Treatments

-There is no cure or effective treatment which can slow down the progression of Huntington's disease yet.
-There are treatments that can help control many of the symptoms of Huntington's disease, and there is a lot of research being done at the moment - so there is great hope for the future!
+There is no cure or effective treatment which can slow down the progression of HD yet.
+However, there are treatments that can help control many of the symptoms of HD, and there is a lot of research being done at the moment - so there is great hope for the future!
 Visit our research section to find out more about advances in research.

 Our content is split into different groups.
 Choose the group that best describes your needs for more information on HD.